Google plans to bring Vivaldi Quick Commands to Chrome, calls it Commander

 - Restart Google Chrome.

-Using Commander in Google Chrome
+Using Quick Commands in Google Chrome

 Commander is mapped to Ctrl-Space currently in Chrome, and there is no option to change that shortcut.
 Since it is used by many Launcher applications on Windows, it is possible that the new shortcut will interfere with those.